 - Give the hummus at least three minutes in a good quality food processor.
 This helps make it creamier without having to remove each individual shell, which would take forever.

 What can I serve with this hummus?

 So many things!
 I personally like it with sliced veggies and whole wheat pita wedges.
 It’s fantastic as an easy healthy appetizer for summer entertaining or as lunch.
-You could use it as a spread in sandwiches like in these Green Goddess Hummus Sandwiches from Cookie and Kate, put it on crackers, dip pita chips into it or put it on a big salad.
+You could, put it on crackers, dip pita chips into it or put it on a big salad like this Lemony Loaded Greek Salad or serve it along side this Greek Grilled Chicken recipe.
 Yum.

 An easy homemade lemon pesto hummus is a healthy snack or lunch idea.